-Egypt’s landmarks are sprawled across the country, accessible by car, plane and boat… so, a seamless itinerary is imperative.
+Egypt’s landmarks are sprawled across the country, accessible by car, plane and boat, so a seamless itinerary is imperative.
 In Cairo, a driver and an expert guide (the key ingredient) can take you to around the best bits, from souqs to museums, while you might want to swap your vehicle for a camel ride around the Pyramids of Giza to avoid the main crowds.
-Small boats make all the difference when cruising the Nile, allowing you to stop off in places that larger vessels cannot.
+Small boats make all the difference when taking a cruise along the Nile, allowing you to stop off in places that larger vessels cannot.
 Hop on and off at ancient temples with plenty of pampering in between.
 Combine this with a stint in Hurghada by the Red Sea for well-deserved beach time and watersports galore.

 Special things to do in Egypt

-A desert Eden: Located on the border of Libya in Western Egypt, the Siwa desert is where the vast sands meet greenery, creating a magnificent contrast.
-This urban oasis has long been a haven of beauty spectacular in its isolation.
+Located on the border of Libya in Western Egypt, the Siwa desert is where the vast sands meet greenery, creating a magnificent contrast.
+This urban oasis has long been a haven of beauty, spectacular in its isolation.
 Explore ancient temples, hot springs and surreal sandscapes as well as authentic Berber traditions.

-Diving the Red Sea: For fanatical divers the Red Sea coast offers undoubtedly the best diving within easy reach of Europe.
+For fanatical divers, the Red Sea coast offers undoubtedly the best diving within easy reach of Europe.
 Sharm el Sheikh, at the tip of the Sinai Peninsula, and Hurghada, just across the Gulf of Suez, both have excellent fully equipped dive centres for diving instruction and exploring the beautiful underwater world.
 Unlike many other places, the coral reefs here are still in good health and harbour almost as many fish species as Australia's Great Barrier Reef, while the numerous wrecks that lie in these warm, shallow waters add extra interest to the diving.